hanz02/hydraulic-jack/README.md

 If you are cloning this repo for your own use, please do be aware that this project was meant for a small scale personal project and is not suitable for actual development.
 I built this site solely for my college assignment purpose.
 The security and password encryption for the site may not be well implemented.
 (One-way encryptions are implemented for user login password however, no authentication nor security are implemented for payment gateway module.
 The payment gateway and pages are just for displaying purposes.)

-- Do note that the purchase history section under the "user profile" page has not yet been completed due to the college project deadline, which means every time you make a payment the user profile purchase history section will still remain empty and won't display the products you have bought.
-This repo was meant to be my personal projects accomplishment and to show my understanding on full stack web-development for portfolio purposes.
+**Note:** This repo was meant to be my personal projects accomplishment and to show my understanding on full stack web-development for portfolio purposes.

 ## Overview